virtual-labs/exp-rotating-unbalance-nitk/experiment/aim.md

-To observe the effect of damping in Forced Vibration of SDOF system using a Harmonic Force
+To observe the effect of damping in forced vibration of single degree of freedom due to rotating of unbalanced force